 For Windows hosts, such a script will look very similar to this:

-@echo off echo 0 myservice - OK: This is my custom output
+@echo off echo 0 "My 1st service" - This static service is always OK

 Once the script has been written it can be distributed to the appropriate hosts.
-The datapath used will depend on the operating system.
-A list of file paths can be found below.
+The path used will depend on the operating system.
+A list of path names can be found in Files and directories below.

-Don’t forget to make the script executable on Unix-based systems.
+Don’t forget to make the script executable on unix-type systems.
 The path shown in this example is for Linux:

 2.3.
 Adding the service to the monitoring

-At every invocation of the Checkmk agent the local check will also be executed and appended to the agent’s output.
-The Service Discovery also functions automatically like with other services:
+At every invocation of the Checkmk agent the local check contained in the script will also be executed and appended to the agent’s output.
+The Service discovery also functions automatically like with other services:

-Once the changes have been activated, the implementation of the self-created service with the aid of a local check will be complete.
-Should a problem arise during the Service Discovery, the Error diagnosis covered later below can be of help.
+Once the service has been added to the monitoring and the changes have been activated, the implementation of the self-created service with the aid of a local check will be complete.
+Should a problem arise during the service discovery, the Error analysis can be of help.